 - weak hosting account / FTP passwords, attacked via Cpanel Cracker

 You need to understand that hacking activity also happens at multiple points – hosting account Control panels and Domain Registrar accounts are prime targets!
-A lot more can be achieved at this level than can be done at WordPress Administrator level.
+A lot more can be achieved at this level than can be done at the WordPress Administrator level.

 The following steps can and should be taken on EVERY WordPress site to minimise the possibility of a successful hacking attack.